They’re effective, they’re efficient, and they can be used in homes without air ducts. There, those are the answers you’re looking for!

 In order to more easily demonstrate how powerful and efficient heat pumps are, we need to talk about how they work.

 Similar to a central air conditioner, heat pumps work using cycling lines of refrigerant.
-When refrigerant is pressurized by the compressor, it can evaporate or condense.
+When the compressor pressurizes refrigerant, it can evaporate or condense.
 Evaporated refrigerant draws heat into it, essentially cooling the space around it.
 Condensed refrigerant deposits heat around it, throwing the heat out wherever the refrigerant is condensing.

 This means that a heat pump can draw heat from anywhere and deposit it anywhere, a process that a central air conditioner can only do one way.
 Heat pumps are both heating and cooling systems because of this nifty technological process.